bababooex/Supermini-radio-receiver/README.md

 - https://github.com/DeanIsMe/SevSeg - Library for 4-Digit 7-Segment Display
 # TO DO
 - Upgrade the code to work with menu button
+- With adding AV2026, I could go over 1000 to 2500 MHz, but that requires rf switching etc.
 - Fix displaying frequency when going under 100 MHz